Ready to begin your immigration journey?

 Once employer accreditation is approved a Job Check application can be made.
 This involves submitting details of any job advertising to evidence that genuine, but unsuccessful, endeavours have been made to recruit or train a New Zealander, or New Zealand resident, for the job role.

-Particular care is required with the job advertising, as there are a number of requirements which must be met to ensure the Job Check application can be successful, and professional input is highly recommended.
-A Job Check can include multiple roles so long as these are for the exact same job, and are covered in the same job advert (e.g., 5 x painters required to work in Wellington).
+Particular care is required with the job advertising, as there are a number of requirements which must be met to ensure the Job Check application can be successful, and professional input is recommended.
+A Job Check can include multiple roles so long as these are for the exact same job and are covered in the same job advert (e.g., 5 x painters required to work in Wellington).

 The Job Check application is where the ANZSCO (job classification) for the role is assessed.
 Each ANZSCO role is classified by skill level: